dmakvh/eureka/Getting-started-with-Eureka.md

 Once registered with Eureka Server, the Eureka Client by default pulls this registration information every 30 seconds (configurable) to its local cache and can find information about the service or make calls to the remote service.

-Hence, the setups involve setting up the following
+The setups involve the following

 * Eureka Server
 * Eureka Client for the client